 The Southern State: The southern part of New Hampshire, south of Hooksett, has an entirely different feel, economy, and community.
 Many people in the south work in the state's biggest city, Manchester, or its second largest, Nashua.
 Studio apartments and even 2 bedroom apartments in New Hampshire go for a mere fraction of what they would cost in the big city, so many people choose to commute to Boston while living in the Granite State.
 Southern New Hampshire's communities tend to be bigger and more engaged in modern life, although they definitely retain their old New England look and feel.
 The Seacoast -- with its pristine beaches including popular destination, Hampton -- is particularly loved for its great eateries, thriving jazz scene, and gorgeous sand and surf.
 Moving to any of these communities is easy: in keeping with its historically independent spirit, New Hampshire isn't about regulations or bureaucracy.
 Short-term leases are easy to come by in the cities, and in their own New Hampshire way, people are friendly and willing to help newcomers.
 New Hampshire's southern towns retain their community-based feel, and most businesses -- from apartment complexes to moving companies -- are locally owned.

-Apartment List has released New Hampshire's results from the first annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 18,000 renters, provides new insights into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released results for New Hampshire from the second annual Apartment List Renter Satisfaction Survey.
+The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.

 Key findings in New Hampshire include the following:

 - New Hampshire renters gave their state a C+ overall.